 Some people feel neither fully male nor fully female but rather are nonbinary and/or gender nonconforming.
 They may prefer to go by gender-neutral pronouns like they/them, xe/xem (pronounced zee), ze/hir, or ey/tem.

-Some nonbinary folks may consider themselves transgender, but some may not.
+Some nonbinary folks may consider themselves transgender, and others may not.

-Gender expression refers to how a person walks, talks, dresses, and behaves.
+Gender expression refers to how a person might choose to walk, talk, dress, or behave to express their gender identity.
 It may change from day to day depending on what they’re doing or how they’re feeling.

 Some people who are genderfluid (identify as different genders during different time periods) change aspects of their appearance and style to reflect the gender they're feeling.